WSU-kduncan/s24cicd-1blckhrt/README-CD.md

 # Name: Parker Williams

-# NOTE: You may need to download the video from the repo, it won't show up on GitHub even though it's embedded
+# NOTE: You may need to download the video from the repo or use a link, it won't show up on GitHub even though it's embedded

 ## Project 5